-Disk images pack entire folders or disks into a single compressed file, either for transport across the Internet or simply for backup.
-They are Apple's preferred format for distributing Mac software.
-Disk images are also the only archive format whose contents you can directly access in the Finder, without the potentially slow and disk-consuming step of expanding the files into a folder.
+DropDMG makes it easy to create a professional disk image for your app.
+Disk images pack entire folders or disks into a single compressed file, either for transport across the Internet or simply for backup or archival.
+They are Apple's preferred format for distributing Mac software and the only archive format whose contents you can directly access in the Mac Finder-no extraction or third-party software required.

 DropDMG is the easiest way to create macOS disk images, as well as cross-platform archives.
 Just drag and drop a folder or file and you're done.
-Or, you can drag an existing disk image or archive onto DropDMG to convert it to any of the other supported formats or to burn it to CD or DVD.
+Or, you can drag an existing disk image or archive onto DropDMG to convert it to any of the other supported formats.